-As everyone knows, this year has seen historic changes due to COVID-19.
-The personal tragedies of sickness are coupled with so many people losing their jobs.
-Businesses are closing.
-The stock market has plummeted.
-Like every other sector, the financial health of colleges has been impacted – big time.
-Some colleges were already in trouble due to declining enrollment, but now their struggles are amplified.
+As everyone knows, COVID-19 was a financial challenge for colleges.
+They needed to stay nimble and fiscally responsible.
+Like every other sector, the financial health of colleges was impacted.
+Some colleges were already in trouble due to declining enrollment figures, but now their struggles are amplified.

 What no one wants…